-- In July 2022, Scottish Government wrote to all local authorities announcing Phase 3 of the LEIP, together with a set of updated strategic outcomes and associated terms and conditions.
+- 3.5 In July 2022, Scottish Government wrote to all local authorities announcing Phase 3 of the LEIP, together with a set of updated strategic outcomes and associated terms and conditions.
 The Outcome Based Funding model will provide revenue funding on the achievement of a set of agreed outcomes.
 The outcomes for Phases 1 and 2 fell into four broad categories: condition; energy efficiency; digital connectivity; and economic growth and these will apply for Phase 3 too; a fifth outcome for Phase 3 is focused on embodied carbon.
 The premise of the funding model is that up to 50% of project delivery cost for the qualifying enabling infrastructure will be provided by LEIP as revenue funding over the operational life of the building (25 years), provided the key outcomes are met.
 The Council is required to make annual returns on performance against the outcomes, with funding dependent on achieving these throughout the 25 year period of the funding envelope. - 3.6 All local authorities will be eligible to benefit from the new investment programme to sustain and improve the condition of their learning estate or respond to demographic changes.
 However, a project will only be eligible for funding on either a condition OR a demographic change basis, not both.
-The LEIP Phase 3 selection criteria set out by Scottish Government is at APPENDIX 1.
+The LEIP Phase 3 selection criteria set out by Scottish Government is at APPENDIX 1. - 3.7 With approval of Full Council meeting on 28th September a LEIP Phase 3 bid submission was sent to Scottish Government prior to the closing date of close of business on Monday 31 October 2022.
+The submission supported future options for both Buckie High School and Forres Academy with no preference for either project indicated.
+The outcome options of the bidding process are that:

-- 3.7 Submissions for LEIP Phase 3 are required to be sent by email or letter to the Scottish Government by no later than close of business on Monday 31 October 2022.
-The form of submission will be discussed and agreed with Scottish Futures Trust, who will manage the process on behalf of the Scottish Government. - 3.8 Projects selected to form part of LEIP Phase 3 will be expected to be open for pupils by December 2027 unless otherwise agreed at the start of the Phase.
-Projects which are anticipated to be open in advance of this date are 'very much encouraged'. - 3.9 In addition, a submission for LEIP Phase 3 support will only be considered by the Scottish Government if there is evidence of political and financial commitment for a project through Committee approval.
+- (a) both projects are successful in bid LEIP for Phase 3 funding; - (b) one project is successful in bid for LEIP Phase 3 funding; or, - (c) neither project is successful in bid for LEIP Phase 3 funding. - 3.8 It has been agreed with Scottish Future Trust, who are managing the LEIP Phase 3 selection process on behalf of Scottish Government, that Moray would indicate a post bid prioritisation of projects following completion of the Buckie by-election.
+In the event of only a single project being successful it would be likely that the priority bid would be selected. - 3.9 The Full Council on 28th September agreed to hold a Special Education Children's and Leisure Services Committee and Full Council on 7 November 2022 to determine the prioritisation of the submitted LEIP Phase 3 bids. - 3.10 Projects selected to form part of LEIP Phase 3 will be expected to be open for pupils by December 2027 unless otherwise agreed at the start of the Phase.
+Projects which are anticipated to be open in advance of this date are 'very much encouraged'. - 3.11 In addition, a submission for LEIP Phase 3 support will only be considered by the Scottish Government if there is evidence of political and financial commitment for a project through Committee approval.

-4. MORAY OPTIONS FOR LEIP PHASE 3 BID SUBMISSON
+4. MORAY SCHOOL PROJECTS - LEIP PHASE 3 BID SUBMISSONS